-In epidemiological studies, headache has been reported as one of the most common symptoms; nonetheless, it is worth noting that recent studies have not been able to indicate a convincing causal relationship with cell phones (9).
+In epidemiological studies, headache has been reported as one of the most common symptoms; nonetheless, it is worth noting that recent studies have not indicated a convincing causal relationship with cell phones (9).
 In light of the aforementioned issues, the present study aimed to assess the effect of RF on migraine and headaches in children and adolescents.